bhrigu123/abacus/README.md

 Octopress version
 =================

-This theme aim to be compatible with Octopress 2.0, the `master` branch from https://github.com/bhrigu123/abacus (documented at http://octopress.org/).
+This theme aim to be compatible with Octopress 2.0, (should work with 3.0 too)
+the `master` branch from https://github.com/bhrigu123/abacus (documented at http://octopress.org/).